- Home

 About brain tumours

-A brain or spinal cord tumour starts when abnormal cells grow and form a mass or a lump.
+A brain or spinal cord tumour starts when abnormal cells grow and form a mass or lump.
 The tumour may be benign or malignant, but both types can be serious and may need urgent treatment.
 Brain and spinal cord tumours are also called central nervous system or CNS tumours.

 Learn more about: